Tô de Bem com a Vida

-Tô de Bem com a Vida (I'm Ok with life) is the seventeenth studio album and the twelfth in Portuguese by Brazilian pop singer Xuxa Meneghel.
-It was released by Som Livre on October 5, 1996.
+Tô de Bem com a Vida (I'm Ok with life) is the seventeenth studio album by Brazilian recording artist Xuxa Meneghel.
+It was released on October 5, 1996 by Som Livre.

 Like Sexto Sentido (1994) and Luz no Meu Caminho (1995), Tô de Bem com a Vida was designed with the aim of appealing to both children and teenagers, as the Xuxa audience continued to follow their work.
 The album has as its main bet the Axé.
 The rhythms and culture of Brazil are very present in the album in tracks like "Quadrilha Da Xuxa", representing the June Festival and "Vaqueiro Vai Buscar Meu Boi", which portrays folklore.

 Tô de Bem com a Vida was the first album by a Brazilian artist to be released simultaneously on TV, radio and internet.
-The album was certified platinum by Associação Brasileira de Produtores de Discos (ABPD).
+It was later certified platinum by Pro-Música Brasil (PMB).

 Production and songs

 In a climate of celebration due to the 10 years of Rede Globo, Xuxa wanted a happy album that reflected his current state of mind and this was the main inspiration of the album that counts on only two slow songs.
 The highlight of the album is the mix of Brazilian rhythms and themes.
-Axé came as the biggest bet with songs like Tô de well with Life and Xuxaxé, in addition to Carnaxuxa that portrays how is the carnival in the different corners of Brazil.
+Axé came as the biggest bet with songs like "Tô De Bem Com A Vida" and "Xuxaxé", in addition to "Carnaxuxa" that portrays how is the carnival in the different corners of Brazil.

 Still in the Culture of Brazil issue, was composed "A Caravela De Cabral", who talks about the history of the discovery of Brazil and "Vaqueiro Vai Buscar Meu Boi", which brings a bit of folklore to the album.
 "Ai, Ai, Ai" was originally composed for the singer Falcão.
 When Zé Henrique (songwriter) showed the song to the manager of Xuxa at the time, Marlene Mattos, she decided that the presenter would record the song for the album, arguing that the singer was irreverent and would marry the proposal of the album.

 The track "Brincar De Rimar" is a re-recording of Fofão, but with the letter altered.
 In the passage that quotes the character, his name is replaced by that of Xuxa.
 The song "Amiga", composition in homage to Marlene Mattos, was recorded without the manager knew.
 The music video was also recorded as a surprise to the manager.
 The album was entirely produced by Michael Sullivan.

 Release and reception

-Tô de Bem com a Vida It was released by Som Livre on October 5, 1996 in CD, cassette and LP being the last released in this format.
-Tô de Bem com a Vida, was certified platinum by Associação Brasileira de Produtores de Discos (ABPD), for 250,000 copies sold reached.
+Tô de Bem com a Vida It was released by Som Livre on October 5, 1996, in CD, cassette and LP being the last released in this format.
+Tô de Bem com a Vida, was later certified platinum by Pro-Música Brasil (PMB) after selling 250,000 within the country.